-- What are the unique strengths of each (at least 3)?
+- Discover the unique strengths of each (at least 3)?

-- What are the unique weaknesses of each (at least 3)?
+- Identify the unique weaknesses of each (at least 3)?

 This made her think of a rose as the key which triggered the thought of “key chain plants”.
 A key chain plant is a clear plastic micro-mini case where plants grow in their own individual arboretum until they get too large, at which point they can be transplanted into bigger pots.